Oak Wilt Trenching Project Information and Timeline

 December 21, 2016: Council gave direction to prepare an RFP for a City arborist which included language “on an as needed basis” and a certification as an oak wilt specialist.
 Council approved an Oak Wilt informational flyer to be sent to residents.

-Febuary 15, 2017: Council approved a special called meeting February 22, 2017 to review bids and award a contract for the oak wilt tree trenching project.
+February 15, 2017: Council approved a special called meeting February 22, 2017 to review bids and award a contract for the oak wilt tree trenching project.

 February 22, 2017: Council awarded the bid for the oak wilt street trenching project to Boretex, LLC, at a per unit price of $61.65